 Please note: Nordic Ecolabelling conducted a project on labels in 2020 and concluded that requirements on labels should be included in the criteria.
-This requirement is introduced with a transition period until 2024-12-31.
-More information can be found in the
+This requirement was introduced in 2021.
+More information can be found in the background document under section "Labels" under the argumentation regarding requirement O14.